 My core mission is to save the world from bad software.
 This is a lost cause, but that's not a reason to give up.

-I also wrote and maintain OS/161, an instructional operating system used in CS161 here and at a number of other schools.
+I also wrote and maintain OS/161, an instructional operating system long used in CS161 here and at a number of other schools.

 There's long list of other things I'd like to do if I could secure time and energy, ranging from tools of immediate broad utility to totally quixotic research kernels.
 The length of this list is a standing joke in some quarters.